FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ### SSH on port 443

-{% clickableImage "img/sshport443.svg", "Schematic of an SSH connection" %}
+{% clickableImage "img/sshport443.svg", "Usage of different port: SSH connection passing firewall blocking rule" %}

 Let's start with the most obvious workaround for our "dumb" firewall case: Set the SSH port to 443.
 As two services cannot share the same port, we must either disable our HTTP and HTTPS service or set one of them to another port.